hivemq/hivemq-policy-cookbooks/behavior-validation/publish-quota/README.md

 # Disconnect a client sending amount of messages outside of the specified range
-This cookbook is about to disconnect a client when the amount of published messages is outside the specified range.
+This cookbook is about disconnecting a client when the number of messages it has published is exceeds a specified limit.

 ### Use-case